vkuzel/Gradle-Spring-Boot-Multi-Project-Plugin/README.md

 ````

 In Spring Boot sub-project's `build.gradle` add path to the serialized form of dependency graph.
-This is path relative to the sub-project's resources directory.
+This is path relative to the **root-project's** resources directory.

 ````groovy
 ext {